🛒 Shop

 Verdict

-Test resistance on the cylinder 2 plug first — a failed glow plug is the most common cause of P0672.
-If resistance is correct, check the wiring for damage near the exhaust.
+Test the cylinder 2 glow plug's resistance first - a worn-out plug is by far the most common cause of P0672.
+If the plug is good, check the connector and the feed wire back to the module before suspecting the module itself.

 Written by